Best Meat Thermometer of 2020

 For the instant-read thermometers, where the probe is attached to the electronic unit, we believe the most crucial feature they could have is a waterproof rating since you will commonly be washing these in the sink after use.
 The Javelin and Inkbird have similar waterproof ratings of IP65 and IPx5, respectively, while the Kizen is the only model we tested that can be fully submerged, with a rating of IP67.
 The ProAccurate is rated for runs through even commercial dishwashers but does not come with an IP-rating.

 So when it comes to discussing features, the bulk of the conversation should be devoted to the subtle differences between the programmable models.
 For our review, this refers to all wireless options, plus the hardwired TP-16 LCD.
 Although it doesn't include as many programmable features as the others, we loved the super intuitive interface of the TP-16.
-A simple button operation allows you to set a timer, probe temperature with alarm, or choose from several visually-indicated, preprogrammed temperatures for beef, poultry, and pork standards.
+A simple button operation allows you to set a timer, probe temperature with alarm, or choose from several visually-indicated, pre-programmed temperatures for beef, poultry, and pork standards.

 A step up from there into the wireless realm is the TP-07, which includes both a transmitter and receiver that automatically pair within seconds.
-While the interface isn't quite as straightforward as the TP-16, it does include a few more preprogrammed options.
+While the interface isn't quite as straightforward as the TP-16, it does include a few more pre-programmed options.

 Firmly in the wireless realm are the Soraken and MEATER+.
 While the Soraken also includes a readout on the transmitter, both models are primarily controlled via smartphone apps.
-The programs both have the ability to set specific alarms, graphically track temperature vs. time, and offer a wide variety of pre-programmed temperatures for meat types.
+The programs both have the ability to set specific alarms, graphically track time vs. temperature, and offer a wide variety of pre-programmed temperatures for meat types.
 In the case of the MEATER+, you can even choose from specific cuts of meat.

-The main difference we found between these two models is explicitly that the MEATER+ has a dual-sensor probe, able to track both internal and ambient temperatures; the Soraken includes four separate probes and can accept up to six to monitor multiple steaks simultaneously.
+The main difference we found between these two models is explicitly that the MEATER+ has a dual-sensor probe, able to track both ambient and internal temperatures; the Soraken includes four separate probes and can accept up to six to monitor multiple steaks simultaneously.
 But when it came to testing wireless power, while all three models lived up to advertised distance outside, when we tried to track food out on the grill from across the house, only the TP-07 Wireless was able to maintain a stable connection consistently.

 — Aaron Rice